 Dharam Veer is a Hindi cinema TARDIS, holding way more bedazzled boots, pirate shirts, Elizabethan doublets, Roman sandals, feisty gypsies, hand guillotines, romantic princes, creepy statues, sworn promises, lost relatives, baby-switching schemes, court politics, sword fights, naval battles, and eye-for-an-eye justice than you imagine could possibly fit inside […]

 If you’re thinking “Hey, didn’t Cultural Gutter already do a piece on a wackadoodle Indian film about eyes starring the handsome and heroic Dharmendra?” you’re perfectly correct.
-But thanks to a career of over 300 films, producers apparently ran out of different words to use in the […]
+But thanks to a career of over 300 films, producers apparently ran out of different words to use in the title […]

 Friend of the Gutter Aditi Sen writes about horror in Bollywood at The Quint.
 “For a long time, haunting had a very defined pattern in Hindi cinema.
 Old mansions, deep woods, ruins, old forts – spooks always occupied spaces away from mainstream life.
 It was Ram Gopal Varma’s […]